freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/chaining-if-else-statements/index.md

 · Run code at [repl.it](https://repl.it/@AdrianSkar/Basic-JS-Chaining-ifelse-statements)

 ### Code explanation
-The function first evaluates `if` the condition `(num < 5)` evaluates to `true`.
-If it does, it returns the statement between the curly braces ("Tiny").
+The function first checks the `if` condition `(num < 5)`.
+If it evaluates to `true`, it returns the statement between the curly braces ("Tiny").
 If it doesn't, it checks the next condition until the last `else` statement.

 ### Resources